Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/throttling.png"
+alt="A picture of a jupyter notebook input and output cells, next to an image of the cell contents equivilent dask graph being run.
+The image demonstrates showing work being passed to the scheduler in a chunk based manner"
 />

 This strategy was starting to get us closer.
 We now had a little more leeway to increase thread-pool workers for better cluster utilization, but it was still taking time to create the graphs in the first place, and we didn’t have complete reliability with our larger aggregations.